Isoniazid

 Diet and Nutrition

-Maintaining a balanced diet while undergoing isoniazid therapy can help ensure optimal results from your treatment.
-Some patients may experience gastrointestinal side effects like nausea or vomiting when taking isoniazid; eating smaller meals more frequently throughout the day might help alleviate these symptoms.
-Additionally, foods rich in tyramine (such as aged cheeses) should be avoided during treatment due to potential interactions with isoniazid (source).
+It is essential to maintain a balanced diet while undergoing isoniazid therapy to achieve the best possible results from your treatment.
+Some individuals may encounter side effects like feelings of nausea or vomiting when taking isoniazid.
+Consuming meals more frequently throughout the day may be beneficial to help alleviate these symptoms.
+Furthermore, it is advisable to avoid consuming foods high in tyramine (such as aged cheeses) during your treatment period due to potential interactions with isoniazid.

 Alcohol Consumption